 In fact, according to a recent Business.com article, “over a third of tourist spending is devoted to food,” and “the percentage of people specifically traveling for unique dining experiences rose from 40% to 50%.”
 In addition, there has been an increase in attendance at food festivals around the globe, as well as travel to rural areas, for those who seek a more farm-to-table experience.

-People are not only travelling to satiate their taste buds, more and more millennials are taking their culinary adventures to their own kitchens.
+People are not only traveling to satiate their taste buds, but more and more millennials are also taking their culinary adventures to their own kitchens.
 According to a study done by Cambell’s, “between 2016 and 2021, e-commerce sales of food and beverage will reach $66 billion, a compound annual growth rate of 38%.”
 Meal kit delivery services are on the rise.
-Millennials not only want to learn how to cook healthy meals, they want to create post worthy plates.
+Millennials not only want to learn how to cook healthy meals, but they also want to create post worthy plates.

 Speaking of posting on social media, I would be remiss if I didn’t mention the very entity that likely had a hand in aiding millennials in creating this gigantic culinary monster.
 According to the aforementioned Business.com article, social media sites like Instagram have fueled food tourism.
 When the article was posted in February of 2017, there were 76,239,441 posts using #foodporn and today that number has grown to 142,721,723 posts.
 That is nearly 23,000 posts a day just for that hashtag alone.
 Websites like Tastey share their binge-worthy short recipe videos on Facebook that make healthy cooking look simple to even the most novice home chef.
 Pinterest allows people to view, share and pin recipes which can heavily influence the popularity of a particular dish or even an ingredient.
 Sriracha anyone?